Humor Times Authors and Cartoonists

 - John C. Wade

-John is a retired Chief Financial Officer who lives in Wildwood MO, and has had humor articles published in USA Today, The Journal of Irreproducible Results and Unhinged Magazine, which is now defunct (not his fault).
+John C. Wade is a retired Chief Financial Officer from Missouri.
+He has had humor articles published in the Humor Times, USA Today, The Journal of Irreproducible Results and Unhinged Magazine, which is now defunct (not his fault).

 - John Glynn